-Everest encourages all students to report criminal incidents or other emergencies, which occur on the campus directly to the Campus President, student advisor or instructor.
+Everest encourages all students and employees to report criminal incidents or other emergencies, which occur on the campus directly to the Campus President, student advisor or instructor.
+It is important that school personnel are aware of any such problems on school campuses.
 The Campus President is responsible for investigating such reports and taking legal or other action deemed necessary by the situation.
 In extreme emergencies, the Campus President may immediately contact law enforcement officers or other agency personnel, such as paramedics.
 Everest will work with local and state law enforcement personnel if such involvement is necessary.
 A copy of the student's report and any resultant police report will be maintained by the school for a minimum of three years after the incident.